 In other words, in the long haul of life, who you are matters more than what you can do.

 When students walk out through Hyde’s gates after graduation, the most important quality they carry with them is a set of “go-to” principles: Courage, Integrity, Leadership, Curiosity and Concern.
 Students learn how to test themselves against these principles, having a sense of what they believe and what values are important to them.

-We have almost 50 years of experience preparing students for college and life beyond.
+We have over 50 years of experience preparing students for college and life beyond.

 The Hyde Experience

 Taught by inspiring faculty, choose from a range of courses, including many AP and Honors.